B-UMMI/Chewie-NS/docs/getting_started/installation.rst

 Installation
 ============
+While you can access public repositories at `chewBBACA.online <https://chewBBACA.online>`_, you may want to setup a private instance of Chewie-NS.
 The deployment of local instances of Chewie-NS can be easily achieved through the use of Docker Compose.

-Chewie-NS is available for cloning from it's Github `repository <https://github.com/B-UMMI/Nomenclature_Server_docker_compose>`_. ::
+Chewie-NS is available for cloning from its Github `repository <https://github.com/B-UMMI/Nomenclature_Server_docker_compose>`_. ::

     git clone https://github.com/B-UMMI/Nomenclature_Server_docker_compose.git